devNegative-asm/Fhidwfe-Language/readme.txt

 	function pointers can be called as such:
 		$ func_variable arg
 	which evaluates to func_name$ arg
-	This can only be done with single argument functions which have a signature or alias which is uint -> uint
+	This can only be done with single or 2 argument functions which have a signature or alias which is uint -> uint

 Aliases:
 	functions cannot be overloaded, but they can be given alias type signatures.
 This is done with the same syntax as the function header but with 'alias' instead of 'function', and with no function body.
 Variable names for aliases are ignored.